 Structure, Governance and Management

-The PCC held eight meetings during the year together with one Joint PCC meeting.
+The PCC held nine meetings during the year together with one Joint PCC meeting.

 Aim and Purpose

 The PCC has the responsibility of co-operating with the incumbent, Revd Preb Nigel Guthrie in

 promoting in the ecclesiastical parish the whole mission of the Church: pastoral, evangelistic,